-The IASB has issued a number of amendments to standards that are not yet effective for the fiscal year ended April 30, 2014.
+The IASB has issued a number of amendments to standards that are not yet effective for the fiscal period ending July 31, 2016.
 Accordingly these standards have not been applied by the Company in the preparation of these financial statements.